 Programme Code: 07 B.Sc Biochemistry

-Course Code: 1 9UBC6S3 Skill based subject 3- TECHNIQUES IN GENOMICS AND
+Course Code: 19UBC6S3 Skill based subject 3- TE ECHNIQUES IN GEN OMICS AND

 PROTEOMICS

 Batch Semester Hours / Week Total Hours Credits

 2019-2020 VI 2 30 3

-- 1. To perceive knowledge about structure of animal cell membrane and its function. - 2.
-To study about the mechanism of protein sorting and transport in the biological system. - 3.
-To know about the cell cycle and about cancer development.
+1. To perceive knowledge about structure of animal cell membrane and its function.

+2. To study about the mechanism of protein sorting and transport in the biological system.

+3. To know about the cell cycle and about cancer development.

-K1 CO1 Recollect the organization of the nuclear DNA and mapping K2 CO2 Get thorough knowledge about human genome project and sequencing К3 CO3 Update the knowledge about transcriptomics K4 CO4 Analyze the applications of proteomics in various diseases
+K2CO2Get thorough knowledge about human genome project and sequencingK3CO3Update the knowledge about transcriptomicsK4CO4Analyze the applications of proteomics in various diseases K1 CO1 Recollect the organization of the nuclear DNA and mapping K3CO3Update the knowledge about transcriptomicsK4CO4Analyze the applications of proteomics in various diseases K2 CO2 Get thorough knowledge about human genome project and sequencing K4 CO4 Analyze the applications of proteomics in various diseases K3 CO3 Update the knowledge about transcriptomics K4 CO4 Analyze the applications of proteomics in various diseases